 You also need to factor in the “why should I care?” question.
 Staff will see everything you are saying through their own personal prism.
 For example:

 - Will I still have a job at the end of this?

 - Am I going to have to change the way I work?

 - Is this yet another brilliant idea from HQ that ends up going nowhere?

-Your internal communication plan will work best if you have already honed down some outcomes that will interest them.
+Your employee communication plan will work best if you have already honed down some outcomes that will interest them.
+Consider drawing up some innovative internal communication ideas to get them fired up.
 Ideally, their job is going to become easier and more enjoyable.
 But on the other hand, it’s important to accept that some communications will have no silver lining.
 Do not expect to be able to put a positive spin on everything.

 Key point: Try implementing the Know-Feel-Do approach:

-- What your audience need to KNOW for them to agree with or understand the action/change.
+- What your audience needs to KNOW for them to agree with or understand the action/change.

 - What they need to FEEL or believe, to be ready to do it.